So, your Shark Tank pitch has been accepted, your episode has been filmed, and you got a call from the producer to confirm your air date. Now what?

 - Shark Tank Undershirt

 Understanding that Thompson Tee was going to experience a drastic increase in new website visitors, we prepared to increase our desktop and Facebook retargeting budgets.
-Now that our retargeting pixels have these visitors cookied, we can follow them around the web and serve them ads in hopes of driving a conversion.
+Now that our retargeting pixels have these first-time visitors cookied, we can start showing them ads across the web in an effort to convert them.

 5. PR Outreach and Post-Show Promotion